andyshep/CoreDataPlaygrounds/core-data-playground.md

 ##A Swift Introduction to Core Data

 Let's create a basic Core Data model and populate it with two related entities.
 The two entities in our data model will be `City` and `Neighborhood`.
-There is one to many relationship between cities and neighborhoods.
-A `City` has many `Neighborhood`s, each `Neighborhood` belongs to one `City`.
+There is a one-to-many relationship between cities and neighborhoods.
+A `City` has many `Neighborhoods` and each `Neighborhood` belongs to one `City`.
 Here's a diagram representing the model.

     +---------------+              +----------------+
     | City          |              |  Neighborhood  |